gildahl/Background-Game-Profile-Switcher/Readme.txt

 Show Game Information
 ---------------------
-This feature will produce a desktop overlay on the primary monitor showing detailed text information, and possibly pictures, pertaining to the game currently running in the emulator.
+This feature will produce a desktop overlay on the primary monitor showing detailed text information, and even pictures, associated with the game currently running in the emulator.
 This information may be easily viewed while you are in VR by using your favorite desktop viewport (third party, or probably more typically the one provided with your headset).
 The text information comes from the mameinfo.dat and history.xml files in the arcadeVFE root folder.
 This display will automatically unload when the emulator is closed (which is why this feature is also only available when the "Operate only when this application is running" setting is configured).

 To navigate through the Game Info screens, you will want to assign at least the move "Right" action in the game controller button configuration (and optionally, the "Left", "Start", and "Exit" options), using the "Game Info Navigation" radio switch at the top of the screen.
 If you would like pictures to be displayed along with the text information, just create a folder within the ..\assets subfolder of arcadeVFE, and fill it with *.jpg or *.png files having root names that are the same as the roms you would like to associate them with.
 Examples are provided in the ..\assets\cpanels and ..\assets\flyers folders.
 Feel free to add additional folders as you like.

+**Note** Be aware that this feature is NOT compatible with spinner and trackball games if you use mouse clicks as input.
+Use XInput instead.
+See the Limitations section at the bottom of this document for more information about this potential issue.

 Always voice annunciate
 -----------------------